ookraw/commom-substrings-filter/readme.md

 Based on the concepts:
 -	Shingle: the smallest information unit consists of a substring of length L that overlaps on L-1 bytes with the neighbors, like roof shingles.
 -	Fingerprint: the hash(b,m) value of a shingle, base b and modulus m are the parameters of the Rabin fingerprint.
--	Diversification: to alleviate the ’locality’ drawback of fingerprinting, the hashes are diversified as presented in section 3 of the report.<br/>
+-	Diversification: to alleviate the **locality problem** of fingerprinting, the hashes are diversified as presented in our upcoming report.<br/>

-**the general idea is to eliminate those test shingles that have no matching fingerprint among the reference shingles.** <br/>
+the general idea is to **eliminate those test shingles that have no matching fingerprint among the reference shingles.** <br/>
 Accordingly we define:
 -	residue r 	: the set of remaining test shingles with matching fingerprints
 -	filtration ratio	: f= r/N,  N= NS - L + 1, the original number of test shingles.